xurion/ffxi-map-dats/README.md

 ## Source

-These maps are basically pulled from BG Wiki.
-The original intentions was to remove most of the details such as NM pop locations and quest/mission-specific locations to keep the map as clear as possible, but this will happen if future users feel the maps are too noisy.
+These maps are pulled from, and credit goes to, [BG Wiki](https://www.bg-wiki.com/bg/Main_Page).
+The original intention was to remove most of the details such as NM pop locations and quest/mission-specific locations to keep the map as clear as possible, but this will happen if future users feel the maps are too noisy.
+To begin with, I think these are helpful enough.

 ## Pre installation